Jaynagar railway station

-Jaynagar railway station is a main terminal railway station in Madhubani district, Bihar.
-Its code is JYG.
+Jaynagar railway station (station code: JYG), is a main terminal railway station in Madhubani district, in the Indian state of Bihar.
 It serves Jainagar and the surrounding areas.
 The station consists of 5 platforms.
 It maintained by Samastipur railway division of East Central Railways.

 History

 The Jayanagar–Janakpur–Bijalpura line a narrow-gauge railway was introduced during the Rana period.
 The Jayanagar–Janakpur–Bijalpura line was under conversion to with an extension to Bardibas.
 This was Nepal's last surviving railway.

 Crossborder train service was inaugurated in Jaynagar — Kurtha section on 4 April 2022.
 As of 2025, Train service is available upto Bhangaha (Bijalpura).

 Sections

 The Jaynagar railway station is split into two sections.
 One section is used by Indian Railways, the other being used by Nepal Railways.
 The latter operates three DEMU trains per day.

 Services

 The following train services are available from this station: